solderq35/312-midterm/README.md

 - Reboot the EC2 instance now, ssh back in

 - Use `sudo journalctl -u minecraft.service --t` to check if the server is running, press down arrow keys to scroll all the way down
+  - Check back periodically if you just restarted the EC2 instance
+    - `Ctrl C` to leave the logs, then check `sudo journalctl -u minecraft.service --t` again
+  - Not sure on the details on how it works but `--t` helps you skip to near the bottom of the output logs

 ## Minecraft Client

 - Get Minecraft from https://www.minecraft.net/en-us
-  - No need for detail here right?
+  - No need for too much detail here right?
 I did get the paid version of Minecraft for PC (Java edition) if it matters
 - After installing and booting up the Minecraft Launcher, go to Installations menu, then New Installation, then `release 1.18.2`
   - This is important because 1.18.2 client is needed based on the server installed (e.g. Java 17) in previous steps.
 Other versions of Minecraft Client may not be compatible!
   - Create the 1.18.2 installation and launch it